grain-lang/grain/stdlib/json.md

 Data structure representing the result of parsing and the input of printing JSON.

 This data structure is semantically equivalent to the JSON format allowing mostly lossless round trips of printing and parsing.
-Exceptions to this are whitespace, multiple ways JSON allows escaping characters in strings, and some edge cases related to Grain's `Number` type.

 Examples: